KyoriPowered/adventure-docs/source/audiences.rst

 The concept of an audience is where Adventure makes its most clear break from other Minecraft platforms.

-As an API, ``Audience`` is designed to be a universal interface for any player, command sender, console, or otherwise who can receive text, titles, boss bars, and other Minecraft media.
+As an API, :java:`Audience` is designed to be a universal interface for any player, command sender, console, or otherwise who can receive text, titles, boss bars, and other Minecraft media.
 This allows extending audiences to cover more than one individual receiver - possible "audiences" could include a team, server,